Length: 500 words or less

 Who are the judges?

-Our judges include past Tacoma poet laureates and film industry professionals.
+Our judges include past Tacoma poet laureates, film industry professionals and math/science/data professionals.
 All judging decisions are final.

 What are the judges looking for?

-Imagination, depth of ideas, originality, good use of voice, effective communication of ideas, a cohesive and coherent theme, engaging writing, accuracy of ocean issues, adherence to competition theme, and highlighting Tacoma in some way
+Imagination, depth of ideas, originality, good use of voice, effective communication of ideas, a cohesive and coherent theme, engaging writing, accuracy of ocean issues/facts, adherence to competition theme, and mentioning Tacoma in some way

 Plus in Poetry: Variety of literary techniques and word use, precision of words, good use of form and overall quality